Quantum reaction-limited reaction-diffusion dynamics of annihilation processes

 The random walk is recurrent in $d\le 2$ \cite{feller1957introduction}, which implies that in continuum space two particles can surely meet.
 This identifies the upper-critical dimension $d_c=2$ for binary annihilation $2A \to \emptyset$.
 The associated decay in $d=1<d_c$ is

-For $d>2$, diffusive mixing is not effective, as particles far apart in the continuum do not meet, universality is lost and the mean-field description \eqref{eq:MF_rate_equation} is recovered.
+For $d>2$, diffusive mixing is effective, as particles far apart in the continuum do not meet, universality is lost and the mean-field description \eqref{eq:MF_rate_equation} is recovered.

 For reactions $kA\to \emptyset$ involving $k>2$ particles, the upper critical dimension is $d_c=2/(k-1)$ \cite{tauber2002dynamic,tauber2005applications,tauber2014critical}, as space dimensionality must be further lowered in order to constrain a larger number of particles to meet.
 For triplet annihilation $3A\to\emptyset$, $d_c=1$.
-In $d=d_c=1$, the mean-field power-law \eqref{eq:MF_rate_equation} is valid up to a logarithmic correction
+In $d=d_c=1$, the mean-field power law \eqref{eq:MF_rate_equation} is valid up to a logarithmic correction

 Both in Eq.~\eqref{eq:diffusion_limited_2ann} and \eqref{eq:diffusion_limited_3ann}, the density depends on the rescaled time $\tau=\Omega t$, which differs to the scaling valid in the reaction-limited regime \eqref{eq:MF_rate_equation}.